oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/train-image-classification-model/train-image-classification-model.md

 This lab walks you through the steps to train custom Image Classification model and to perform basic testing using OCI Vision.

-Estimated Time: 90 minutes (up to 6 hours if max. training duration is selected).
+Estimated Time: 90 minutes (up to 6 hours if maximum training duration is selected).

 ### About OCI Vision